House Bill 2504 Spring 2014 Course Syllabus MATH-0332-20 - Intermediate Algebra

 |Course Description||Intermediate Algebra is the study of equations and inequalities, factoring, rational expressions and equations, absolute value equations and inequalities, radical expressions and equations, and quadratic equations.|

 LSC-PA maintains attendance and participation requirements for all students enrolled in developmental courses.
 These requirements apply to all developmental students: THEA, non-THEA, and THEA-exempt.
 Use your allocated absences for ALL of your personal needs.
 Employment, personal appointments and continuing legal/medical appointments are not exemptions from these guidelines.
-Early departures, late arrivals, and leaving the classroom count as a tardy and will be deducted from the number of allocated absences.
+If this class conflicts with your work schedule, continuing medical/legal appointments, or other activities see an admissions advisor immediately.
+We offer a variety of day, evening, hybrid, and online courses.

 |Determination of Final Grade||